-Owners of the AXON AX 100-SB will find here numerous settings for drum sequences, programmable digital effects and the QS300 sythesizer section.
+Owners of the AXON AX 100-SB will find here numerous settings for drum sequences and programmable digital effects.
 Here are also functions for loading and saving SYSEX data using MIDI, so that you can, for example, back up all your AXON settings to a floppy or hard disk drive on your computer, providing you have the appropriate software.